microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-accesspackageassignmentrequests.md

 ### Example 3: Request an assignment by providing answers to questions

+The following example shows a request where the requestor provided answers to the approver to help them make their decision.

 #### Request

-The following example shows a request where the requestor provided answers to the approver to help them make their decision.
+The following example shows a request.

 <!-- {
   "blockType": "request",